-Starbucks is the world's leading retailer, roaster and brand of specialty coffee, now with operations in more than 50 countries.
+Starbucks is the world's leading retailer, roaster and brand of specialty coffee, now with operations in almost 80 countries.
 The company was initially lampooned for its empire-building ambitions, as it extended its network with bewildering speed, first throughout the United States and then around the globe.
 Yet Starbucks was astonishingly successful in creating a global brand in record time, while also maintaining - until 2008 at least - an enviable 20%-plus annual increase in revenues.
 There was a dip in performance for a couple of years as Starbucks recovered its poise, but the group has delivered record performance once again since 2010.
-It has also extended its footprint into packaged retail coffee, the ready-to-drink sector (with an equally successful bottled Frappuccino in association with PepsiCo), and most recently instant coffee and a home-brew system to compete with Nestle's Nescafe and Nespresso respectively.
+It has also extended its footprint into packaged retail coffee, the ready-to-drink sector, and even instant coffee.
 Yet for all its ruthless commercial acumen, Starbucks still prefers to think of itself as a personality choice, a lifestyle brand, a home away from home.
 As a result, in recent years it has refocused its attention on the core retail chain.
 All its packaged products are produced through licensee partnerships: for example, with PepsiCo for RTD products, and with Nestlé for all packaged roasted and instant coffee and tea.
 The group has also assembled a small collection of other beverage and food brands for sale through its own retail network, of which the most notable are Teavana tea, Seattle's Best coffee and Evolution Fresh juice.
 As of Sept 2018, the group operated more than 29,320 stores worldwide, almost half of them in the US.
 China is the next biggest market by outlets, followed by Japan, Korea, Canada and the UK, all of whom have over 1,000 outlets.
 Just over half of all stores globally are company-operated and rest run by licensees.
 Howard Schultz is the effective founder and former CEO of Starbucks.
 He stepped down from the group in 2018 to pursue a career in politics, though he later ruled out a run for presidential candidate for the Democratic party.
 Kevin Johnson is now chairman & CEO.
 For the year ending Sep 2018, revenues hit a record high of $24.7bn, while net earnings soared to $4.5bn.